 When it comes to internal communications, there’s no single approach that works for every business.
 There is no one-size-fits-all solution.
-Every organisation has its own unique structure, culture and goals, and therefore requires its own unique internal communication plan.
-Some companies will be focused on implementing change, others will be looking to improve internal communication across divisions, and others will be trying to connect with remote workers who are missing out on crucial office interactions.
-Each will require a very different approach to their employee communication.
+Every organisation has its own unique structure, culture and goals, and therefore requires its own individual internal communication plan.
+Some companies will be focused on implementing change, others will be looking to improve internal communication across divisions, and others will be trying to connect with remote workers missing out on crucial office interactions.
+Each will require a very different approach to their internal communications.

 However, just because there isn’t a single answer to maximise employee engagement, it doesn’t mean there aren’t tried-and-trusted guidelines to consider.
-We have identified the six key internal communication best practices that will give your strategy the greatest chance of success.
+We have identified the seven key internal communication best practices to give your strategy the greatest chance of success.

 Why is it considered an internal communications best practice to draw up an internal communication strategy?
 Quite simply, it’s the blueprint steering you towards success.
-An effective plan will help you define your business goals and identifies the activities you’ll need to put in place in order to achieve them.
+An effective plan will help you define your business goals and identifies the activities you’ll need to put in place to achieve them.
 The benefits of good internal communication are undeniable.
+It will help your business weather times of crisis, adapt to change and keep everyone on your side, whatever the state of play.
 With a strong strategy in place, you’re guaranteed to see an improvement in staff loyalty, motivation and productivity.